 The following is a summary of the content I delivered today at DevRelCon Prague.
-Once a video is available, I'll post it to my website timeline and link it here.
+Here's the recording.
 Here's the talk description:

 As developers, we want to showcase our products in the best light, providing beautiful and complete demos for others to learn from.
 But with completeness can come unnecessary additions and opinions which don’t support developers in extracting the knowledge they need to be successful.
 In this talk, Kevin will discuss how to understand the user needs for your demos, and how to build learning experiences that both highlight core features and make them easy for your users to apply.
 You’ll leave with a framework for designing fantastic and impactful demos.